fsnotify/fsnotify/CONTRIBUTING.md

     echo str >>path     # Append "str" to "path". echo str >path      # Truncate "path" and write "str".

-    require reason      # Skip the test if "reason" is true; both "skip" and skip reason         # "require" behave identical; it supports both for
+    require reason      # Skip the test if "reason" is true; "skip" and skip reason         # "require" behave identical; it supports both for
                         # readability.
 Possible reasons are:
                         #
+                        #   always    Always skip this test.
                         #   symlink   Symlinks are supported (requires admin
                         #             permissions on Windows).
                         #   mkfifo    Platform doesn't support FIFO named sockets.